-The purpose of this article is to put forward a theoretical framework, which will allow the implementation of simulators capable of handling pulse propagation regimes characterized by the following four attributes:
+The purpose of this paper is to put forward a theoretical framework, which will allow the implementation of simulators capable of handling pulse propagation regimes characterized by the following four attributes:

+(A) structures with strong refractive index contrasts;

+(B) directional long-distance wave propagation;

-- A) Structures with strong refractive index contrasts. - B) Directional long-distance wave propagation. - C) Strong waveform reshaping, both in time and space. - D) Extreme spectral dynamics, with resulting spectra often encompassing more than an octave in frequency.
+(C) strong waveform reshaping, both in time and space;

+(D) extreme spectral dynamics, with resulting spectra often encompassing more than an octave in frequency.

 This combination is rather difficult to handle numerically.
-For example, there exists a wealth of work (e.g., [1-5]) utilizing the beam propagation method (BPM), which are designed for regimes A and B, and can incorporate certain weak nonlinearities [6], but are restricted to narrow spectral regimes.
-Time-domain beam propagation methods have been developed (e.g. [7, 8]), though they concentrate mainly on linear regimes.
-Direct Maxwell's equations solvers [9-11] are well-suited to regimes A, C, and D, but are prohibitively expensive for simulating long-distance pulse propagation.
-Simulators based on the Unidirectional Pulse Propagation Equation (UPPE) [12, 13] and other types of one-way propagation equations [14-23] can cope with attributes B, C, and D, but require additional approximations to simulate waveguiding structures, such as hollow-slab leaky waveguides [24] or nonlinear nano-waveguides [25-27].
-In other words, methods suitable for the combination A+B+C+D have yet to be developed.
+For example, there exists a wealth of work (e.g., [1-5]) utilizing the beam propagation method (BPM), which is designed for regimes A and B, and can incorporate certain weak nonlinearities [6], but are restricted to narrow spectral regimes.
+Time-domain beam propagation methods have been developed (e.g., [7,8]), though they concentrate mainly on linear regimes.
+Direct Maxwell's equations solvers [9-11] are well suited to regimes A, C, and D, but are prohibitively expensive for simulating long-distance pulse propagation.
+Simulators based on the unidirectional pulse propagation equation (UPPE) [12,13] and other types of one-way propagation equations [14-23] can cope with attributes B, C, and D, but require additional approximations to simulate waveguiding structures, such as hollow-slab leaky waveguides [24] or nonlinear nanowaveguides [25-27].
+In other words, methods suitable for the combination A + B + C + D have yet to be developed.

 In this paper, we present a step in this direction and describe a generalization of the UPPE, which can be applied to nonlinear structured media with strong differences between refractive indices of the constituent materials.
-Departing from the wave equations, we derive an auxiliary evolution system.
+Rather than assuming unidirectional propagation from the outset, we depart from the wave equations and derive an auxiliary evolution system.
 This is used to find projection operators that extract forward and backward propagating components of the field from an arbitrary optical field waveform.
 These operators transform the auxiliary system into a coupled forward-backward pulse evolution system that is exact and accounts for structured media.
+Only then is the unidirectional propagation approximation applied, which maintains important terms otherwise lost if the approximation is made from the beginning-a similar approach as that of Kinsler and co-workers [22,23,28,29].

-Key to the approach we present is that the pulse evolution equations are cast in a form which makes it possible to combine proven numerical methods.
-More specifically, nonlinear interactions can be treated by ordinary differential equation (ODE) libraries, the same way it has been done with UPPE-based simulators [28]; the linear propagator can be treated by tapping the rich knowledge base of BPM, and in particular the techniques developed for wide-angle BPM (WA-BPM) (see Refs.
-[29, 30] for early formulation, and Refs.
-[31, 32] for examples of various Padé approximated propagators).
+The key to the approach we present is that the pulse evolution equations are cast in a form which makes it possible to combine proven numerical methods.
+More specifically, nonlinear interactions can be treated by ordinary differential equation (ODE) libraries, the same way it has been done with UPPE-based simulators [30]; the linear propagator can be treated by tapping the rich knowledge base of BPM, and in particular the techniques developed for wide-angle BPM (WA-BPM) (see Refs.
+[31,32] for early formulation, and Refs.
+[33,34] for examples of various Padé approximated propagators).

 The remainder of this paper is organized as follows.
 First, in Sec.
 II, we give a brief summary of the UPPE model.
 In Sec.
-III, this model is generalized and a coupled forward-backward pulse evolution system derived.
+III, this model is generalized and a coupled forward-backward pulse evolution system is derived.
 A unidirectional propagation approximation is applied and the resulting equation transformed into a form analogous to a bulk-medium UPPE.
 Considering a homogeneous medium finds the generalized equation reduces back to UPPE.
-Section IV outlines a strategy for a numerical solution of the generalized system.
+Section IV outlines a strategy for a numerical solution of the generalized system and Sec.
+V presents illustrative simulation results for a capillary waveguide system.
 We summarize and discuss future directions in Sec.
-V.
+VI.